theMHD-120/MicroLab-Spring2025/README.md

 - PDF [link](https://drive.google.com/file/d/1BeG_RS_Gz6lEs-Fwlk0MNjOd7dRL7jte/view?usp=sharing)

 **Tests performed:**
-- Switching between RGB colors with fading
-  - Using a potentiometer as analog input
+- Switching between RGB colors with fading (using a potentiometer as in section 4)
-  - Input range value (as digital value): 0-1023
-- Setting up the duty cycle for an output device (LED, armature or ...) with Photocell and monitor the input voltage & digital value
+- Setting up the duty cycle for an output device (LED, armature or ...) using a Photocell and monitoring the input voltage & digital value
+  - Using Photocell (in code) is like using Potentiometer (both as analog inputs)

 <br />